David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

   a) Chat-bot input for surveys / forms / transcription.
 Forms can be verbal or typed.
   b) Chat-bot data retrieval
   c) Profile feedback can be delivered verbally via Whisper, GPT or a locally hosted 'Hugging Face - Spaces' if required.

 - ### UI Patient:
   When patients are admitted for long stay at all kinds of hospitals they often are required to fill out forms via pen and paper.
 Messy handwriting and confused thoughts aside, this is generally archaic.
-- This could be managed via a secure laptop from which AI converses with the patient via text or voice, a super easy implementation and re-usable at various stages of admission.
+- This could be managed from any tech that allows AI to converse with the patient via text or voice.
 The AI can be tuned or 'persona-forged' to a 'Therapists' persona'.

 - ## 🧠 Psychology Demonstration: From Thought to Graph